-Turkish currency stabilizes as businesses urge compromise
+Turkey’s Erdogan vows US boycott, but diplomats resume talks

 - More Seattle-area home sellers lower list prices as market cools way down

+In a joint statement issued Tuesday, the industrialists’ group TUSIAD and the Union of Chambers and Commodity Exchanges called on the government to allow the central bank to raise interest rates to help overcome the currency crisis.

+The business groups also urged diplomatic efforts with the United States and an improvement in relations with the European Union, which is Turkey’s major trading partner.

-The state-run Anadolu Agency said the finance chief would address hundreds of foreign investors on Thursday.
+The state-run Anadolu Agency said the finance chief would address hundreds of foreign investors on Thursday in a teleconference.